 Comparing to other caves in the world, it is not a big one (max length – 91 meters, max-width – 80 meters, and max-height – 15 meters), but what makes it unique is the fact that it is densely packed with various types of stalactites.

 Inside Stalactite Cave, you are walking on a concrete path with fences around you.
 You are not allowed to touch the stones since it will ruin delicate chemistry.
 Once a stalactite is touched, it stops growing.
 Next to the cave entrance, there is a “pet corner,” where you can feel several stalactites.

 The cave’s air temperature is constant year-round at 22 Celsius, and humidity range from 92% to 100%.
 High humidity, together with light, will create mold.
 And National Parks Authority does not want the stalactites covered with fungus (installed lights and flashlights used by guides are not regular ones).
 Thus, you are not allowed to use any lights, including flashes.

 Therefore, in my photos, you will rarely see people.
 While shooting, I kept the ISO low.
-Thus in most cases, the shutter speed was 20-30 sec (and people do not stand still for such long periods).
-It also means that you will need a tripod and drag behind your group if you want to photograph there.
+Thus, the shutter speed was 20-30 seconds (people rarely stand still for long periods).
+It also means that you will need a tripod and drag behind your group to photograph there.